 Also read: Why is Rajasthani culture so fascinating?

-While some of what is on the list of Indian traditions and customs may be bizarre, they are definitely fascinating and followed strictly by many in the country.
-These unique rituals form part of the traditions and culture of India, attracting curious foreigners.
+While some of what is on the list of customs and traditions in India may be bizarre, they are definitely fascinating and followed strictly by many in the country.
+The vast population of the country along with its many different types of people mean that there are varying levels of belief and faith in traditions.
+Even the modern Indian, both men and women, are brought up with some influences of cultural traditions in their life mostly via family.
+The social system of India, where emphasis is paid to families and a sense of community help carry this forward.
+These unique rituals, traditions and culture of India, also attract curious foreigners.
+However, the culture of India oftentimes falls in grey areas.
+Although some traditions and cultures have a long history, in recent years, they can be viewed as hindering progressive thinking or trampling on individual rights in the name of a longstanding tradition.
 While it is integral to respect the cultures and traditions in India, we also need to be mindful of those practises that are exploitative of minorities and animals, and therefore dangerous and inhumane.

 Some common traditions of India are the Aghori sadhus of Varanasi, The Hola Mohalla warriors of Punjab, The Buddhist chanting of Ladakh, Chhau dance of Odisha, Thimithi aka the fire-walking tradition of Tamil Nadu and a festival to worship snakes: Nag Panchami.

 India doesn’t have a main tradition due to various cultures that reside here.
 Religious and social aspects play an important role in determining traditions and cultures followed by families across the country.